johannesboyne/soa_scaling_terraform_infrastructure/README.md

 Constructing our infrastructure is as easy as: `terraform apply` and destroying it afterwards can be achieved by running: `terraform destroy`.

+Running these commands takes some time, 1-2 minutes, depends on the AWS load.
+Plus, wait a minute before accessing the services through the load- balancers, because the instances have to be initiated and added before.

 ####Using Packer and Atlas

 Right now, we only have used Terraform to codify our infrastructure and